fbaudet/hp-shutdown/README.md

-# hp-shutdown
-Shutdown command for Windows 10
+# Shutdown command for Windows 10

 especially for HP computer which is bugging.